akbarjonjorayev/game-letters/README.md

-# game-letters
+# Destroy letters
-Enjoy with letters.
+Enjoy destroying the letters coming out from the top.